Karen Panetta

 Karen Ann Panetta is an American computer engineer and inventor who is a professor and Dean of Graduate Education at Tufts University.
 Her research considers machine learning and automated systems.
-She is a Fellow of the Institute of Electrical and Electronics Engineers, the American Institute of Aeronautics and Astronautics and the National Academy of Inventors.
+She is a Fellow of the Institute of Electrical and Electronics Engineers, the American Institute of Aeronautics and Astronautics, and the National Academy of Inventors.
 She is a member of the National Academy of Engineering, and Fellow of the European Academy of Sciences and the Arts, and the Asia-Pacific Artificial Intelligence Association.
-She was the STEM Advisor to President Joyce Banda of Malawi and U.S. Ambassador to Slovenia, Linda Blanchard.
+She was the STEM Advisor to President Joyce Banda of Malawi and U.S. Ambassador Linda Blanchard to Slovenia.